laboon/ebook/text/98_glossary_of_terms.md

 __Confidentiality__: An attribute of a system, that only authorized users may read data.
 An element of the InfoSec Triad.

+__Configuration error__: An error resulting from a misconfiguration of the system, as opposed to the code making up the system itself.

 __Connextra Template__: A common template for defining user stories, which consists of the phrase "As a _<role>_, I want _<function>_, So That _<reason>_".
 Also referred to as the __Role-Function-Reason Template__.

 __Consistent (requirements)__: The property of having requirements which can all be followed without a paradox (e.g., "the system shall display the message 'Hello' upon startup" and "the system shall not display any message upon startup" are not consistent).